 Permanent courses enable people to try or practise orienteering without having to wait for an event.
 Instead of orienteering markers, permanent posts are used, usually wooden with a number and a letter marked on it.
 The number corresponds to the number of the control shown on the map, so that you can check you are at the right control.
 The letter is written down on the accompanying card to prove that you have been to the right point if needed.

 There is usually a selection of suggested routes, linking together different controls, to provide a progression of physical and technical difficulty, with most being aimed at beginners and intermediates.

 Permanent courses are also an excellent resource for teachers and leaders wanting to introduce or develop orienteering with their groups, significantly reducing the time and effort required to organise and plan sessions, and removing many of the problems of land access that can be encountered.

-There is currently just one public permanent course in the Claro catchment area.
+There are two public permanent courses in the Claro catchment area.

 Following extensive renovation the Harlow Hill permanent orienteering course now offers a Beginners and an Intermediate course.
 It is planned to add an Advanced course later in 2018.

 Course maps are available free from the Games Kiosk (by the children’s playground) in Valley Gardens HG1 2SZ, where all of the permanent courses start.
 Alternatively they can be obtained at Harrogate’s Tourist Information Centre, Crescent Road HG1 2WJ.
 See map below for these locations.

 Course maps can also be downloaded free at the British Orienteering Permanent Orienteering Course Portal.
 Here is the link:

 Jointly with the National Trust, CLARO has developed an Introductory permanent course.
 This starts at the NT shop HG3 4DW (about 450 metres North of the Main Brimham Rocks car park).
 The course map can be downloaded free direct from the NT Brimham Rocks website on the following link: